eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 1. Check your device to confirm the LED state.

-1. View the Tera Term terminal to confirm the output messages:
+1. View the Termite terminal to confirm the output messages:

     ```json
     Received direct method=set_led_state, id=6, message=1